Leo-Zh9/react-youtube/README.md

 # React YouTube - Netflix UI (Interview Assessment)

-A full-stack application with YouTube functionality and Netflix-style UI, now powered by MongoDB.
+A full-stack application with YouTube functionality and Netflix-style UI, powered by MongoDB.

 ## Project Structure